-Economic – The national agencies see their role as producing science, not really archiving it or making it accessible except through a few databases of highlyrefined data (e.g. the results of a sequencing effort).
-The Simons foundation could fill the gap of less refined or even raw data,The amounts of data are vast – potentially 10s of terabytes per day, but the metadata should be fairly small.
+Economic – The national agencies see their role as producing science, not really archiving it or making it accessible except through a few databases of highly-refined data (e.g. the results of a sequencing effort).
+The Simons foundation could fill the gap of making accessible less refined or even raw data, derived data, and the code to go from raw to derive.
+The amounts of data are vast – potentially 10s of terabytes per day, but the metadata should be fairly small.
 For this data to be useful, the metadata must be in a common format and make sense to each subdiscipline.
-For this, the effort would require substantial computing and data infrastructure, domain experts to create the discipline schemas, funds for scientists to make their data accessible through RELAX NG, and a team to build and maintain the query system.
+For this, the effort would require substantial computing and data infrastructure, domain experts to create the discipline schemas, funds for scientists to make their data accessible through the semantic web, and a team to build and maintain the query system and the system that ensures that code provided can be run on new platforms.